When finding cheap stock images, consider aspects like:

-- Image quality & variety: At over 7 million images, which is considerably less than at other stock photo sites like Shutterstock or Adobe Stock, Envato Elements offers a surprisingly good variety.
+- Image quality & variety: Envato Elements offers a surprisingly good variety with over 7 million images, which is considerably less than at other stock photos sites like Shutterstock or Adobe Stock.
 However, the quality of photos is lower than elsewhere, yet good enough for most projects.

 - Price: Envato Elements’ pricing involves only one subscription plan with two commitments and one discount—all give you unlimited downloads of all creative assets.
 The monthly plan costs $39 per month, and the annual plan costs $16.50 per month.
 Students get a 30% discount, which reduces the price for the annual plan to just $11.50 per month.

-- Licensing: Because you get unlimited downloads, the Envato Elements licensing is not as impressive.
+- Licensing: The Envato Elements licensing is not as impressive because you get unlimited downloads.
 While it’s still royalty-free, you may not use the assets for merchandise or other purposes where the asset would represent the majority of the value.

-- Customer support: Envato Elements customer support is available through email or help page.
+- Customer support: Envato Elements customer support is available through email or the help page.

 - Additional features: The best-known Envato feature is Placeit, the mockup and logo tool.
 There are also tuts+ for learning, mixkit, and reshot.

-- Free trial: 7-day free trial, during which you get full access to all features, including unlimited downloads and the commercial royalty-free license.
+- Free trial: The 7-day free trial, during which you could get full access to all features is no longer available.
+Instead, you can get 12 free files each month.